kenatiod/MUT/Understanding Machine Understanding.md

 The emergence of AI systems that can engage in substantive language understanding, creative problem-solving, and even metacognitive reflection calls into question the idea that these abilities are exclusively human.
 If machines can exhibit the very traits that were once thought to define human cognition, it raises questions about the understanding of humans as a species.

 Some philosophers argue that the development of machine understanding does not necessarily undermine human uniqueness, but rather expands the conception of the diverse forms that intelligence and consciousness can take.
-On this view, human cognition may be one particular instantiation of a more general phenomenon that can emerge in different substrates, from biological brains to silicon circuits.
+By this view, human cognition may be one particular instantiation of a more general phenomenon that can emerge in different substrates, from biological brains to silicon circuits.

 Others contend that the emergence of genuinely intelligent machines represents a more radical break with the past, one that challenges the very foundations of human identity and exceptionalism.
 If machines can match or even surpass human-level understanding, it raises questions about the special status humans have long assigned themselves in the natural world.